dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 # User Instructions

+Note: These are instructions for the human.
+LLMs can safely ignore this section.

 1. Press the + Upload Code and enter https://github.com/dvansoye/Git-Obsidian
 2. Enter `prometheusPrompt.md` and press the Send button.